MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/packet-descriptors-and-extensions.md

 ## Packet descriptor and extension design and benefits

-NetAdapterCx 1.2 introduces packet descriptors and a system for NIC client drivers to use packet extensions.
 Packet descriptors used by NetAdapterCx 1.2 and later are designed for high scalability and provide the follwing benefits.

 ### Extensibility